-Loom is a tool that allows presenters to record video to go along with their lessons.
-You can appear inside a tiny “bubble” near the bottom of the screen, while students follow along with the presentation slides.
-The advantage of this over merely recording audio to go with each slide is the feeling of connection seeing your face can give students.
-In a time when experts are recommending we socially isolate ourselves, you can’t oversell the benefits of that.
+Loom allows presenters to record video to go along with their lessons.
+You can appear inside a tiny “bubble” near the bottom of the screen while students follow along with the presentation slides.
+Seeing your face can give students a feeling of connection that’s important in a time of social isolation.

 Loom is now offering its tool for free to educators forever.

 12. Slido for Education

 Brand-new virtual classroom tool Slido integrates with PowerPoint presentations, Google Slides, and Zoom videoconferencing to foster student engagement.
 Teachers can create quizzes, run polls, and ask questions of students during slide presentations and videoconferencing.
 And the unique interface allows teachers to see and keep track of answers without leaving their slides.